CNRS Research Fellow

 The Global War on Terror has killed or harmed far more innocent people than "terrorism" over the last twenty years.
 This observation has led some critical scholars to reverse the mainstream question on political violence.
 Instead of asking how and why some people...

-The epistemology of the social sciences
+The epistemology of international phenomena

 News